 What good is the latest map or a quality backup camera on a screen that doesn't have space to show everything clearly?
 Many F30s without extra packages come with a 6.5″ iDrive screen -- the same size as a lot of people's smartphones.
 Once the more premium option, the larger 8.8″ screen now feels like a standard.

+And what about other available screens for F30?
 With BimmerTech, it's easy to replace the smaller screen with our VividScreen BMW F30 screen upgrade, which matches the screens found in fully-specced 3 Series cars.
 What's more, VividScreen includes built-in support for our front and rear view cameras, letting you bring your whole car up to date at once.
 Check if your car is compatible with VividScreen.

 For the ultimate multimedia experience, many people look towards upgrading their BMW F30 stereo, with replacement speakers for BMW or an aftermarket amplifier.
 The right car audio retrofit can give immersive sound that compares to the premium Harman Kardon sound systems found in many BMWs, and making the change doesn't have to be difficult.